sadafm289/student/_posts/Foundation/B-tools_and_equipment/2025-11-21-tools_quest.md

 My first ever commit was my own website.
 At first, my website had an error because I made a mistake.
 I gave my GitHub repository a wrong name and this caused my website to look wrong.
 This was how my website looked when I first made it.

 ![How my website looked day 1]({{site.baseurl}}/images/WebsiteDay1.png)

+This was the first error I had so far in this class.
+I then renamed my repository and everything fixed!
+Now my website is functioning correctly.
+This error taught me to be careful and specific in what I do.

+Overall, so far in CSSE, I have made my own GitHub repository, created my own website, and used Slack and OpenCodingSociety to communicate and progress successfully!